Copyright © 2009 RLI.ORG.AU. All Rights Reserved.

 America, UK, Europe, Australasia and South Africa, RLI veterans can today, through the newly formed

 RLI Regimental Association, stand up with pride and say "I served in the RLI."

-Coolum RSL has requested that elements of the RLI parade the Regimental
+previous years elements of the RLI will be leading the parade with the RLI Regimental

 Colours and all Regiments are welcome to join us, as such we are requesting the help of